This article is the second in the series on how to be a ‘good conductor’ of the symphony in your mouth.

 In the first article, How to Balance Your Oral Flora, we introduced the oral microbiome and debunked the overly simplistic cultural myth that ‘all plaque (biofilm) is bad’.

-An important part of the story is a little known structure called ‘dental pellicle’.
-The pellicle is essentially the beginning biofilm on teeth after cleaning.
-Formed by proteins from saliva, pellicle is a thin protein layer that coats our teeth.
+The pellicle is essentially the beginning biofilm that forms on our teeth after we clean them.
+It’s a thin protein layer (formed by proteins from our saliva) that coats our teeth.

 How some types of biofilm protect our teeth from demineralization…